gomorpheus/morpheus-docs/release_notes/current.rst

       - Fixed an issue that caused Input name labels to overlap each other on Service Catalog item pages if the label was very long. :superscript:`5.5.2`
       - Fixed an issue that could cause text on the Instance Provisioning wizard Review tab to overset the menu window. :superscript:`5.5.2`
       - Fixed an issue that hid the IP addresses from the Instance detail page when viewed at narrow (mobile) widths. :superscript:`5.5.2`
+      - Minor spelling and spacing cleanup on title bars of some integration types. :superscript:`5.5.2`
       - Search bars in |morpheus| (Instance list, server list, etc.) will now search properly on numerals entered as search terms. :superscript:`5.5.2`
       - Updated help block text for Tenant Visibility settings to more accurately reflect the current functionality of Visibility settings. :superscript:`5.5.2`
 :Users: - Fixed an issue that prevented deleting a user which had created a credential (Infrastructure > Trust). :superscript:`5.5.2`
 :VMware: - Fixed an issue that could cause VMware VMs to fail to boot when using multiple disks and Cloud-init. :superscript:`5.5.2`
           - Fixed an issue that could cause snapshots not to be cleaned up after execution of clone process on VMware Clouds. :superscript:`5.5.2`
+          - When deleting VMs in a disconnected or not responding state, |morpheus| no longer reports them deleted until the deleted state can be confirmed on the Cloud backend. :superscript:`5.5.2`
 :Virtual Images: - Fixed an issue that cleared manual configurations set in |morpheus| on Virtual Images synced from VMware Content Library after the next Cloud sync. :superscript:`5.5.2`
                   - Fixed an issue that could cause failures when uploading Virtual Images via |morpheus| CLI when the same image could be uploaded fine via |morpheus| UI. :superscript:`5.5.2`
 :vCloud Director: - Datastores now sync in correctly when vCD Clouds are integrated using the System Admin user. :superscript:`5.5.2`